 In other words, accuracy stays bad when you're coming down from drunkenness, but reaction time may have recovered by that time.

 Overall performance on most tasks will still be impaired regardless (so never drink and drive), but it shows how timing and context matter when it comes to a complex system like the brain.
-Measure your brain’s performance early and often to get some of that nuanced information about your own performance—just log in to Cambridge Brain Sciences to get started.

 - The Curious Case of the Memory-Boosting Alcohol